mjrotter4445/Pewlett-Hackard-Analysis/README.md

 Table with employees listed who could be part of the mentorship program
 </p>

-ADDITIONAL QUERIES THAT WILL HELP US PLAN THE MENTORSHIP PROGRAM - The table below is a query based on the number of positions that will be vacated by the retirees.
+AN ADDITIIONAL QUERY THAT WILL HELP US PLAN THE MENTORSHIP PROGRAM - The table below is a query based on the number of positions that will be vacated by the retirees.
 Some departments are impacted more than others.
 The below list shows this by the 38 departments.
 Development and Production Departments are most impacted.